 A word of caution, though: while prawns are low in saturated fats, they are rich in cholesterol and sodium.
 So eat prawns in moderation and be wary of added salt.
 Prawns are naturally flavorful and tasty, they need less salt and flavoring agents.

-Despite the high cholesterol content, prawns are still a healthy alternative protein source when compared to animal proteins like red meat.
+Despite the high cholesterol content, shrimps are still a healthy alternative protein source when compared to animal proteins like red meat.

-What do you need for the fried prawns?
+What do you need for the fried shrimps?

-I have used tiger prawns (a personal favorite) for this recipe, but any prawns (jumbo or grey) or shrimps can be used.
-This recipe requires a very basic set of 7 ingredients – flour, egg, breadcrumbs, chili powder, pepper, salt and oil for frying.
+I have used jumbo shrimps (a personal favorite) for this recipe, but any shrimp can be used.
+This recipe requires a very basic set of 7 ingredients – flour, egg, panko breadcrumbs, chili powder, pepper, salt and oil for frying.

 Full printable recipe below!

-Clean and shell the shrimps and marinate with chili powder and salt for 10 minutes.
+Marinate the shrimps with chili powder and salt for 10 minutes.
 Meanwhile, get the other ingredients ready.
 Take 3 medium-sized shallow bowls.
-Place flour with chili powder and salt in the first bowl, eggs beaten with salt and pepper in the second, and bread crumbs (I prefer panko because they make the shrimps perfectly crispy) mixed with chili powder in the third.
+Place flour with chili powder and salt in the first bowl, eggs beaten with salt and pepper in the second, and bread crumbs mixed with chili powder in the third.